-4.1 Sampling the Predictive Distribution
+6.1 Sampling the Predictive Distribution

 Let $y{1:T}$ be the data used to perform estimation, inference, and model selection.
 In addition, denote $y{T+1:T+h}$ the future path of the observables in the model economy.
-Then the predictive distribution is defined as where the above integration is numerically approximated by first sampling the posterior $p(\theta|y{1:T})$ a large number of times by the TaRB-MH algorithm and then simulating a future path $y{T+1:T+h}^{(g)}$ for each parameter draw.
+Then, the predictive distribution is defined as where the above integration is numerically approximated by first sampling the posterior $p(\theta|y{1:T})$ a large number of times by the TaRB-MH algorithm and then simulating a future path $y{T+1:T+h}^{(g)}$ for each parameter draw.
 This amounts to moving model variables forward with θ and $y{1:T}$.
 We call $p(y{i,T+h}|y{1:T})$ the h-stepahead predictive distribution for the ith variable generated in period T.

-Now we generate the one-quarter-ahead predictive distribution for all eight observables based on the best fitting model as measured by the marginal likelihood.
+Now we generate the one-quarter-ahead predictive distribution for all eight observables based on the best-fitting model as measured by the marginal likelihood.
 Throughout the entire forecasting horizon, this model operates under regime-M model and has Student-t shocks with stochastic volatilities.
-The first predictive distribution is generated using observations from the third quarter of 1967 to the fourth quarter of 2008, which is about six months before the Business Cycle Dating Committee of the National Bureau of Economic Research announces the end of the Great Recession.
+The first predictive distribution is generated using observations from the third quarter of 1967 to the fourth quarter of 2008, which is about six months before what the Business Cycle Dating Committee of the National Bureau of Economic Research dates as the end of the Great Recession.
 The forecasting horizon starts from the first quarter of 2009 and ends at the second quarter of 2014, covering the whole economic recovery period from the Great Recession.
+Sampling the predictive distribution is specified in the following block of code.

-Figure 5 displays the median forecasts with 90% credible bands computed from the predictive distribution of regime-M over the full forecasting horizon.
+Figure 6 displays the median forecasts with 90% credible bands computed from the predictive distribution of regime-M over the full forecasting horizon.
 Overall the model performs quite well in tracking the recovery path of most observables.